ROI Definition and Tolerances#

 Danger

-Do not move the reference component Even while cleaning the scene, take care not to hit or move the reference component.
-Its coordinates are still required for robot calibration in the final phase.
+Do not move the reference component!
+Even when cleaning the scene, take care not to bump or move the reference component.
+Its coordinates are still needed for robot calibration in the final phase.

 9